apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 ## FAQ

-### How to Manage DolphinScheduler by docker-compose?
+### How to Manage DolphinScheduler by Docker Compose?

 Start, restart, stop or list containers: